 She’s right, and I get it.
 Over the last couple of years, I have exhausted myself trying to get folks to understand what it’s like to be black in America.
 I’ve done everything from sharing personal anecdotes, referring to history, suggesting books and films, and reposting articles from people who are smarter than me.
 I’ve taught workshops, filmed videos, and had one-on-one conversations.
 Nothing seems to stick.

 One thing I know for sure, though, is that parents will take care of their babies.
 Part of that care is reading to them, and filling their bookshelves with beautiful books.
-Bedtime stories is a way of life for many, many families, and access to diverse books can be the gateway to more acceptance and understanding.
+Bedtime stories are a way of life for many, many families, and access to diverse books can be the gateway to more acceptance and understanding.